kcaisley/kcaisley/reports/it.md

 - 3/5 Servers (Faust02/Jupiter/Juno) still on CentOS7
 - Apollo decommission (is on CentOS 6)
 - faust02 renamed to -> faust
 - How to organize the lab?
+Still a mess.
 - Bandwidth of access to NFS shares doesn't work well
 - SSH keys don't work with LDAP users